A Compositional Kernel Model for Feature Learning

 \begin{assumption} Assume that $X_{S_*}$ and $X_{S_*^c}$ are probabilistically independent.
 Here, $S_*$ denotes the core sufficient feature set of the distribution $(X, Y) \sim \P$, and $S_*^c = \{1, 2, \ldots, d\} \backslash S_*$ denotes its complement. \end{assumption}

-This assumption states that the relevant features in $X$ for predicting $Y$---namely, those in the core sufficient feature set $S_*$---are independent of the remaining features $X_{S_*^c}$.
-Such structural independence avoids potential statistical confounding, making it clear in principle to distinguish relevant features based solely on their predictive contribution.
+This assumption posits that the relevant features in $X$ for predicting $Y$---those in $S_*$---are independent of the rest.
+Such independence avoids potential statistical confounding, making it clear in principle to distinguish relevant features based solely on their predictive contribution.

 Assumption~\ref{assumption:independence} is satisfied in synthetic settings where the data generation process is at least partially controlled---for example, in applications such as computer experiments—where we can intentionally design $X$ to follow a specific distribution, such as isotropic Gaussian~\cite{Santner2003}.